Garment collars in hanfu: Cultural significance

-/ right lapel
+Ru

+Youren (right lapel)

 Chinese robes, such as the shenyi and the paofu as a general term, as well as Chinese jackets must typically cover the right part of their garment.
-Styles of garments which overlapping at the front and closes to the right side are known as youren (右衽 (right lapel)).
+Styles of garments which overlap at the front and close to the wearer's right side are known as youren (右衽 (right lapel)).
 The youren closure is a style which originated in China and can be traced back to the Shang dynasty.
 The youren is also an important symbol of the Han Chinese ethnicity.
-The youren closure was eventually adopted by other ethnic minorities and was also spread to neighbouring countries, such as Korea and Japan.
+The youren closure was eventually adopted by other ethnic minorities and was also spread to neighbouring countries, such as Vietnam, Korea and Japan.

-/ left lapel
+Zuoren (left lapel)

 Chinese people also wore another form of closure known as zuoren (左衽 (left lapel)), which generally refers the way garment overlaps on the front, like the youren closure, but instead closes on the left side.
 According to the Shuowen Jiezi 《說文解字》, a form of paofu, known as xi (襲), was a robe with a zuoren closure while the coat known as zhe (褶; sometimes also referred as xi), typically used as part of the kuzhe, was also a xi (襲) according to the Shiming.